someengineering/fixinventory/README.md

 * cleaned up orphaned load balancers that had no active backends
 * wanted to automate any of the above

 Those are the kinds of situations Cloudkeeper was built for.

 Currently it can collect [AWS](plugins/aws/), [Google Cloud](plugins/gcp/), [VMWare Vsphere](plugins/vsphere/), [OneLogin](plugins/onelogin/) and [Slack](plugins/slack/).
 The later can also be used for notification of resource cleanups.
 If the cloud you are using is not listed it is easy to write your own collectors.
 An example can be found [here](plugins/example_collector/).

-Cloudkeeper consists of multiple components described in [the component list below](#component-list)

-The latest Docker image is: `ghcr.io/someengineering/cloudkeeper:2.0.0a6`
-The latest Documentation can be found on [https://docs.some.engineering](https://docs.some.engineering)

 ## Docker based quick start